ZerkoMc43/TransferServer/README.md

 # Information
-- TransferServer is a plugin mainly ideal for console gamers
+- TransferServer is a plugin mainly ideal for console gamers.

 | Command        | Description                                         |
 |----------------|-----------------------------------------------------|